nicklockwood/iRate/README.md

     - (void)iRateCouldNotConnectToAppStore:(NSError *)error;

 This method is called if iRate cannot connect to the App Store, usually because the network connection is down.

+    - (void)iRateDidDetectAppUpdate;

+This method is called if iRate detects that the application has been updated since the last time it was launched.

     - (BOOL)iRateShouldShouldPromptForRating;